Cost Optimization

 To illustrate how these strategies come together in practice, here are a few anonymized real-world scenarios and hypothetical examples where companies significantly cut their Oracle support costs:

-- EBS Customer Pauses Support During Transition: For many years, an enterprise running Oracle E-Business Suite (EBS) 12.1 decided to implement a new cloud-based ERP and retire their EBS within 18 months.
+• EBS Customer Pauses Support During Transition: For many years, an enterprise running Oracle E-Business Suite (EBS) 12.1 decided to implement a new cloud-based ERP and retire its EBS within 18 months.
 With the end in sight, they analyzed the risk of staying on Oracle support versus alternatives.
 Because Oracle’s support for EBS 12.1 was in Sustaining Support (no new patches) and the internal team could handle minor issues, the company canceled Oracle support for the last year of EBS usage, saving over $300,000 in fees.
 They augmented their staff to handle break-fix internally and had a contingency to subscribe to third-party support if needed (ultimately, they managed without it for that year).
-This scenario (common with legacy PeopleSoft or JD Edwards applications, too) underscores that if a legacy system is due to be decommissioned, paying Oracle for support in its final stretch may have little ROI – especially if no new fixes are coming from Oracle due to its support tier.
+This scenario (common with legacy PeopleSoft or JD Edwards applications, too) underscores that if a legacy system is due to be decommissioned, paying Oracle for support in its final stretch may have little ROI , especially if no new fixes are coming from Oracle due to its support tier.
 The company could fund part of the implementation of the new system by freeing those dollars.

 The right mix depends on the Oracle products in use (database vs. ERP apps may have different considerations), the business’s future roadmap (e.g., planning to stay on Oracle long-term vs. migrating off), and risk tolerance.